 - 2 or below: you are okay to wait and retest the home in about 2 years (try it in a different season than the first test).

 Radon problems can be fixed – this shouldn’t stop the home buying process.
 It is just another thing to consider whether you are buying or selling.
 A radon mitigation system can generally get the levels to below a 2 quickly and affordably.

-Click here to learn more about radon in the real estate process or call our experts at 801-871-0715.
+Click here to learn more about What To Know About Radon When Buying Or Selling A Home or call our experts at 801-871-0715.
 Contact us today to ensure timely testing that won’t slow down the real estate process.